theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 We offer two ways to aquire Tom's binning collection:

-1- **From Github**: Please (1) download the collection called `collection-TOM_5_BINS.txt` from the Github (https://github.com/INNUENDOCON/MicrobialGenomeMetagenomeCourse/tree/master/ANVIO_COLLECTIONS) and upload it in your working directory (reminder: this is the path where you have the CONTIGS.db)
+1- **From Github**: Please (1) download the collection called `collection-TOM_5_BINS.txt` from the Github (https://github.com/INNUENDOCON/MicrobialGenomeMetagenomeCourse/tree/master/ANVIO_COLLECTIONS) and upload it in your working environment (reminder: this is the path where you have the CONTIGS.db)

 2- **Using wget with a dropbox link**: please run from your working environment: